jborsecnik/IntuneDocs/intune/android-kiosk-settings.md

 ## Restrict an Android kiosk device to a single app

 If a kiosk device's restriction profile is set to **Kiosk mode** = **single app kiosk**, users can only access a single app.
 When a device configured in this mode starts up, the specific app starts.
-Users are restricted from opening new apps or changing the running app.
+Users are restricted from opening new apps or from changing the running app.

-1. Make sure the app you want to be used on the kiosk device has been [deployed to the device](apps-deploy.md) and that you've assigned the app to the device group you created for your kiosk devices.
+1. Make sure the app you want on the kiosk device is [deployed to the device](apps-deploy.md), and that you assigned the app to the device group you created for your kiosk devices.
 2. Go to the [Intune portal](https://portal.azure.com) and choose **Device configuration** > **Profiles** > **Create profile**.
 3. In the **Create profile** blade, set the following fields:
      - **Name**